Keyword Assisted Topic Models: The Covariate

 \section{The Covariate \keyATM}

 Next, we extend the base \keyATM{} by incorporating covariates for the document-topic distribution.
 The inclusion of covariates is useful as social scientists often have meta-information about documents (e.g., authorship).
-We adopt the Dirichlet-Multinomial regression framework of \citet{Mimno2008} rather than the logistic normal regression approach of the structural topic model (\STM) in \citet{Roberts2016} so that the collapsed Gibbs sampler strategy for the base \keyATM{} can be used.
-Unlike the \STM, the covariate \keyATM{} does not directly incorporate covariates for topic-word distributions.
-However, we show how to make inferences regarding such covariates after fitting the model.
+We adopt the Dirichlet-Multinomial regression framework of \citet{Mimno2008} rather than the logistic normal regression approach of the \STM{} in \citet{Roberts2016} so that the collapsed Gibbs sampler strategy for the base \keyATM{} can be used.